lachhebo/pyclustertend/docs/source/index.rst

 pyclustertend is a **Python toolkit** for **assessing cluster tendency**.
 Cluster tendency is about discovering the existence of cluster's in multivariate data (link to wikipedia).

-**Note on Python 2.7**\ :

-The python package is not available in python 2 and only tested on Linux for the moments.

 **API Demo**\ :